 Microgreens took the salad world by storm, and rightfully so.
 For years, these tiny beautiful greens have been added as a garnish to add visual appeal.
 However, as more and more people learned about the nutritional punch microgreens pack, they became less often used for plating and made their way into main and side dishes.

 Luckily, the use of microgreens isn’t restricted to salad alone.
-Since they’re tasty and nutritional powerhouses, it’s a good idea to plan many of our meals around them.
+Since they’re tasty and nutritional powerhouses, planning many of our meals around them is a good idea.

 5 Interesting Ways on How to Use Microgreens